Hello, from the other side

-LEXINGTON – Paducah Sun sports reporter Al Willman conducted a brief Q&A with Kevin Patton, who covers Henderson County High School athletics for the Henderson Gleaner, ahead of Thursday’s KHSAA state tournament game between Marshall County and the Lady Colonels.
+Paducah Sun sports reporter Al Willman conducted a brief Q&A with Kevin Patton, who covers Henderson County High School athletics for the Henderson Gleaner, ahead of today’s KHSAA state tournament game between Marshall County and the Lady Colonels.

 AW: Looking at this Henderson County team, especially down the stretch, how have the Lady Colonels changed the most since playing Marshall in January?